johnkennedy-cmyk/firebolt-late-materialization-demo/README.md

 If queries are slower than expected:

-- Check your table has sufficient data (ideally 10M+ rows)
+- Check your table has sufficient data (2M+ rows recommended, scripts default to 3M)
 - Ensure table has many columns (20+)
 - Verify `LIMIT ≤ 10` or `late_materialization_max_rows` is set
 - Check engine size (larger engines = faster queries)